About the National Lottery Heritage Fund

 The National Lottery was established in 1994 and along with it came the opportunity for good causes within the arts, charity, sports and heritage sector to apply for lottery funding to support their various projects.
-The National Heritage Memorial Fund (NHMF) was given the responsibility for the distribution of the heritage share of the lottery funds in the UK and the lottery fund distribution arm of the NHMF subsequently became the Heritage Lottery Fund (HLF).
+The National Heritage Memorial Fund (NHMF) was given the responsibility for the distribution of the heritage share of the lottery funds in the UK and the lottery fund distribution arm of the NHMF subsequently became the Heritage Lottery Fund (HLF), and more recently the National Lottery Heritage Fund (NLHF).

-The heritage sector is allocated 20% of total funds raised from the sale of lottery tickets and the HLF expect to award around £430 million in 2016 to new projects nationwide.
+The heritage sector was allocated 20% of total funds raised from the sale of lottery tickets and the then HLF expected to award around £430 million to new projects nationwide.
 Since its establishment in 1994, the National Lottery players have raised £34 billion which has helped support 450,000 projects across the UK!

 Applying for Funding